btcgear/OpenCart_Bitcoin/README.md

 2. Upload all files maintaining OpenCart folder structure.
 3. Install the payment module in the admin console (Extensions > Payments > Bitcoin > Install).
 4. Edit the payment module settings (Extensions > Payments > Bitcoin > Edit).
-5. Click the link at the top of the payment module settings to initialize Bitcoin-related columns in your OpenCart database.
-6. Run at least one test order through checkout up until payment (no payment required).
+5. Run at least one test order through checkout up until payment (no payment required).
 The first order initializes the Bitcoin currency and will return 0 BTC for the order total.

 ## Explanation of Settings